saitejesh-cyber/trust-before-intelligence-book/manuscript/05_chapter_4_foundation_layers.md

 Monday morning, Week 0.
 Sarah Cedao's office at Echo Health Systems headquarters.

 Swapna Ram, Echo's Lead Data Engineer, connected her laptop to the conference room display.
-Infrastructure audit results filled the screen—three months of analysis compressed into harsh reality.
+Infrastructure audit results filled the screen.
+Three months of analysis compressed into harsh reality.

 "Show me the storage limitations first," Sarah said.

 Swapna advanced to the next slide.
 "We have one storage type: SQL Server.
 2.4 terabytes, normalized schema, optimized for transactional workflows."
 She paused.
-"Excellent for what it was designed for—billing, scheduling, clinical documentation.
+"Excellent for what it was designed for, billing, scheduling, clinical documentation.
 Inadequate for what we're asking it to do now."

 Sarah leaned forward.
 "Spell it out."

-"Vector search: impossible.
-We can't store embeddings in SQL Server at required scale—10 million patient records with 1,536-dimensional vectors.
+"**Vector search:** impossible.
+We can't store embeddings in SQL Server at required scale,10 million patient records with 1,536-dimensional vectors.
 Even if we could, similarity search would take 15-20 seconds per query.
 Agents need sub-50 millisecond semantic search."

-"Graph queries: possible but painful.
+"**Graph queries:** possible but painful.
 We model provider referral networks with foreign keys.
 Recursive CTEs for 'find all physicians within three reporting levels' take 8+ seconds.
-Neo4j (https://neo4j.com) could do the same query in 340 milliseconds—over 20x faster, consistent with published benchmarks showing graph databases outperforming relational systems by 3x for simple queries up to 1,000x+ for deep traversals [1]."
+Neo4j (https://neo4j.com) could do the same query in 340 milliseconds, over 20x faster, consistent with published benchmarks showing graph databases outperforming relational systems by 3x for simple queries up to 1,000x+ for deep traversals [1]."

-"Document search: basic.
+"**Document search:** basic.
 Clinical notes live in varchar(max) columns with full-text indexing.
 Keyword search works.
 Semantic understanding doesn't.
 We find notes containing 'diabetes' but not notes about 'uncontrolled blood sugar' that never use that exact word."

-"Model registry: none.
+"**Model registry:** none.
 Our data science team has 47 ML model versions in production.
 Version tracking happens in Git commits and Excel spreadsheets.
 When the sepsis model performance degraded three weeks ago, it took 6 hours to identify which version was deployed and roll back.
 MLflow (https://mlflow.org) would make that a 10-minute task."

 Marcus Williams, Echo's CDO, interrupted.
 "We've discussed this.
 We can't rip out SQL Server and rebuild everything.
 We have a 90-day timeline to demonstrate agent readiness, not a 2-year modernization project."

 "We're not ripping anything out," Swapna said.
 "SQL Server stays.
-We're adding storage types for agent workloads—vector databases for semantic search, graph for relationships, document stores for flexible schema, object storage for training data.
+We're adding storage types for agent workloads.
+Vector databases for semantic search, graph for relationships, document stores for flexible schema, object storage for training data.
 Expanding our portfolio, not replacing the core."

 Sarah turned to the next concern.
 "Data freshness.
 Show me the ETL timeline."

 Swapna pulled up the pipeline diagram.
 "Overnight batch.
-Operational databases—Epic for EHR, Workday for HR, Cerner for labs—run continuously.
+Operational databases, Epic for EHR, Workday for HR, Cerner for labs run continuously.
 Our reporting database refreshes at 2 AM via ETL.
 During business hours, data lags 8-24 hours behind operational reality."

 **Figure 4.3: Batch ETL Creates Patient Safety Risk**